 You have a right to paid annual leave as of the first year you start working at the public authority.
 Your age determines how many days’ annual leave you get.
 Remember to check with your manager before you apply for annual leave.

-As a public sector employee, you can receive an additional allowance from the public authority – the parental allowance supplement – for up to 360 days when you receive parental allowance.
-This means that you can get a total allowance which corresponds to 90 per cent of your salary.
+As a government employee, you may receive additional compensation from the public authority – the parental benefit supplement – when you receive parental benefit.

 If you are on sick leave for a long period, as a public sector employee you can receive a complementary allowance over and above your sickness benefit.
 The public authority tops up the sickness benefit from the Social Insurance Office from day 15 to day 365 up to approximately 90 per cent of your income.